ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-racers-before-the-stands-a-painting-by-edgar-degas/SportsDegas.md

 &nbsp;

-Degas was fascinated by the energy and movement of racing horses.
-The conspicuous wealth of owners, the growing excitement from wagers, and the costliness of the sport are all evident from the painting.
+Degas was fascinated by the energy, lines and movement of race horses.
+The conspicuous wealth of owners, the growing excitement from wagers laid, and the costliness of the sport are all evident from the painting.

 If you are interested in other thoughts on the concept “Sports,” consider [other subthemes](     ) that don’t fit as directly to the poem, painting, rock song, and movie written about in this series.
 For an overview, this article explains [Themes from Art](http://bit.ly/3sRXopI) or click on the navigation bar, “About.”